DiamondLightSource/pymalcolm/docs/user_docs/hello.rst

 .. literalinclude:: ../../examples/DEMO-HELLO.yaml

 You will see 4 entries in the file.
 The first 3 entries are instantiating Blocks that have already been defined.
-These Blocks each take a single argument, mri (Malcolm Resource Identifier) which tells the Process how clients will address that Block.
+These Blocks each take a single mri (Malcolm Resource Identifier) argument which tells the Process how clients will address that Block.
 The last entry tells the Process to start an HTTP server on port 8080 and listen for websocket connections from another Malcolm process or a web GUI.